ThemeAddict: WWE The Music, Vol. 6

 ThemeAddict: WWE The Music, Vol. 6 is a compilation album released by WWE in 2004.
 It mostly features recent theme songs of wrestlers on the roster at the time.
 The album reached a peak of #38 on the Billboard 200 and #2 on the Billboard Top Soundtracks chart.
+It also marked the debut of Onika Maraj, or Nicki Minaj.

 Track listing

 Composed by Jim Johnston (unless noted).